 McCarthy holds a B.A. in English and Theater from San Francisco State University.
 She has been an ensemble member of the San Francisco Neo-Futurists since April 2014, and Co-Artistic Director since January 2017.
-She is a 2017-2018 Public Imagination Fellow at the Yerba Buena Center for the Arts.
+She was a 2017-2018 Public Imagination Fellow at the Yerba Buena Center for the Arts.

 "...more games can be played with [English] than with any other language, and to anyone who loves English – who truly loves it – who loves the intricacies of its countless words and phrases and all its ridiculous and unruly idioms, those games represent the purest fun one can have with nonmusical sounds.